University of California police departments: San Francisco

-UCPD, Santa Barbara
+Santa Barbara

-The UCSB Police Department is located at 1201 Public Safety Building, Santa Barbara, CA.
+The University of California, Santa Barbara (UCSB) Police Department is located at 1201 Public Safety Building, Santa Barbara, CA.

 In addition to having a CSO program, the UCSB police department operates a paramedic unit.
 The EMS program responds to 9-1-1 medical calls on campus, as well as in the surrounding Isla Vista community, 24 hours a day, 7 days a week, 365 days a year.
 The student employees are EMT trained, and the non-students are paramedic trained.
 In Santa Barbara County, this allows the ambulance to be considered an ALS provider.
 The program utilizes a type III ambulance.
 EMS services through the UCPD Rescue were discontinued in July, 2011 and Santa Barbara County Fire Department added an Advanced Life Support ambulance as well as additional staffing to Fire Station 17, which is attached to the police department and formerly housed both SBCo.
 FD personnel as well as UCSB Rescue.
 This new service provides the primary medical response and transport to all 9-1-1 calls on campus, and transports from Isla Vista are shared with American Medical Response, a private for-profit paramedic ambulance company which serves Goleta and the rest of Santa Barbara County.
 Student EMTs continue to staff alongside firefighter- paramedics on the ambulance as SBCo.FD interns.

 The Problem-Solving Unit provides resources in criminal investigations, criminal intelligence, threat management, crime prevention, dignitary protection, and liaison to external agencies.
 This investigative unit actively participates in the Santa Barbara Regional Narcotics Enforcement Task Force (SBRNET), Santa Barbara County Arson Task Force, Joint Terrorism Task Force (JTTF), and works closely with the Joint Regional Information Center (JRIC).
 In addition, the Problem-Solving Unit investigates all major felonies, crimes against persons, property crimes, general crimes, and actively supports the campus threat management process.

 The Isla Vista Foot Patrol (IVFP) was initiated in 1970 in the interest of developing "community based policing" for the community of Isla Vista.
 The UCSB Police Department works with the Santa Barbara County Sheriff's Department (SBSO) and the California Highway Patrol (CHP) to staff the IVFP.
 While the SBSO maintains primary jurisdiction and responsibility for Isla Vista, the UCSB Police Department and California Highway Patrol provide a supportive role.
 The UCSB Police Department also serves in advocating and representing the University's interests in matters related to law enforcement, safety, and security.

-UCPD, Santa Cruz
+Santa Cruz

-The UCSC Police Department is located at the Emergency Response Center, 1156 High St., Santa Cruz, CA. Beginning in 2012, undergraduate students have been hired as Student Ambassadors under the university police department.
+The University of California, Santa Cruz (UCSC) Police Department is located at the Emergency Response Center, 1156 High St., Santa Cruz, CA. Beginning in 2012, undergraduate students have been hired as Student Ambassadors under the university police department.